-The study included 268 patients at the Clinic for Cardiac Surgery, University Clinical Center Nis, 134 women and 134 men, randomized by sex in 5 age groups: Group 1 (up to 39 years of age); Group 2 (40-49 years old); Group 3 (50-59 years old); Group 4 (60-70 years old) and Group 5 (age 70 over).
-There were 27 men and women in all age groups, except in Group 1, were there 26 men and women.
+The study included 268 patients at the Clinic for Cardiac Surgery, Niš University Clinical Center, 134 women and 134 men, randomized by sex into five age groups: Group 1 (up to 39 years of age); Group 2 (40-49 years old); Group 3 (50-59 years old); Group 4 (60-70 years old) and Group 5 (70 years and over).
+There were 27 men and women in each age group, except in Group 1, where there were 26 men and 26 women.

-The number of study participants was determined using program "G-power" 3.1.6.
+The number of study participants was determined using the GPower 3.1.6 program (Heinrich-Heine-Universität Düsseldorf, Düsseldorf, Germany).

 Patients who were scheduled for at least one venous coronary bypass were included in the study.
-Exclusion criteria referred to patients who were treated with vein drug therapy or chemical vein ablation due to venous disease, patients with a history of thrombosis of superficial and deep venous system.
+Exclusion criteria were patients who were treated with venous drug therapy or chemical vein ablation due to venous disease, and those with a history of thrombosis in the superficial and deep venous system.